With a VFX studio in the cloud, all the world’s a stage

 It’s been a tumultuous time for British businesses in all industries that have multinational clientele.
 Brexit, COVID, and digital transformation have pushed many companies to change how they operate and even to whom they sell.
 But for a forward-thinking few, disruption has been the catalyst for recalibration and growth.

-Almost from day one, embracing the latest technologies and applying them effectively have been fundamental to Jellyfish’s business model.
+Almost from day one, embracing the latest technologies and applying them effectively have been fundamental to Jellyfish Pictures’ business model.
 The strategic decision to become an early adopter of cloud technology has proven to be among the most beneficial to the studio’s business, helping teams collaborate efficiently and increasing sustainability.

 Jeremy Smith (right) discusses Jellyfish Pictures' digital transformation journey with Autodesk VP Diana Colella onstage at Autodesk University 2022.